paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 ### Statutory Notes

 #### References in Text
-Part B of this subchapter (as in effect on September 30, 1992), referred to in subsec. (a)(1)(B), consisted of sections 795g to 795i and related to Projects With Industry and business opportunities for individuals with handicaps.
+Part B of this subchapter (as in effect on September 30, 1992), referred to in subsec. (a)(1)(B), consisted of sections 795g to 795i and related to projects with industry and business opportunities for individuals with handicaps.

 #### Prior Provisions
 Provisions similar to this section were contained in [section 795k of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-795k) prior to the general amendment of this subchapter by Pub.
 L. 105–220.